ashdavies/talks/2019-05-31-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ## Channels 🚇

+^ Can be used to connect two coroutines, handle backpressure

 ^ Still marked as Obsolete, promoted to Experimental, use with care

 ^ Channel operations push/pull are bad for transformations

-^ Not suitable as a drop in for Observables, but can be converted
+^ Not suitable as a drop in for Observables, can use instead of subjects

 ---